Mo-Habbal/About-me/README.md

 ### Hey there 👋
-- Computer science Stunden (IT) 🎧💻🔍
+- 💻 Computer science Stunden (IT)
-- Java, C, HTML 🧑‍💻
+- 🧑‍💻 Java,C,Frontend
-- Gaming & Frontend 🎮🎨
+- 🎮 Gaming & Web development
-- Karlsruhe Institut für Technologie (KIT) 🥇
+- 🥇 Karlsruhe Institut für Technologie (KIT)

 <!--
 **Mo-Habbal/Mo-Habbal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.